 After establishing the right spacing, you also need to make sure that you select the right type of tomatoes for the piece of land that you have.
 There are two main categories of tomato plants,

-These tomatoes only grow to achieve a certain size.
-These types of tomatoes can grow with or without a support and do not require pruning.
+Determinate tomatoes only grow to achieve a certain size.
+These types of tomatoes can grow with or without support and do not require pruning.
 Determinate tomatoes put out all their fruits and then drop and die.

 Indeterminate tomatoes will grow to attain the size you want them to.
 For this reason, they need more space and require you to provide some support from a tomato cage or a stake.

 This type of tomatoes will put out fruits all season and sometimes until the first frost.